Having an online store is critical to the success of a business — now more than ever.

 Ecommerce POS system integrations are no different.
 By integrating your POS, you have clear insights into customer sales behavior.
 This can in turn improve your customer relationship management (CRM).

-“Having all your customer data in one place means you can view shopper behavior on both channels, allowing you to make tailored recommendations and market to them more effectively.” — Francesca Nicasio, Retail Expert, Vend Point of Sale
+“Having all your customer data in one place means you can view shopper behavior on both channels, allowing you to make tailored recommendations and market to them more effectively.” — Francesca Nicasio, Retail Expert, Vend Point of Sale.

 By connecting your POS system to your online store, you create a seamless experience for your customers.
-You’re allowing them to pay in various ways thanks to POS software, make online ordering seamless, and even integrate marketing initiatives like loyalty programs.
+You’re allowing them to pay in various ways thanks to POS software, make online ordering seamless and even integrate marketing initiatives like loyalty programs.

 This integrated solution will increase customer satisfaction and address business needs in real time.